Garguy/adam-gardner-rm-interview/README.md

 ## Features

 - App loads initally list of games
-- Search for games by keyword
+- Search for games by characters to words.
 - View details of a selected game, including the game's name, image, and description

 ## Technologies Used